davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 - Go back to the main method in the Main class, and verify that you can startup a GUI for any validator without changing any code in the GUI class.
 This is the beauty and power of *polymorphism*!

+#### Optional
+Make more validators!
+There are [many different ID sequences](https://en.wikipedia.org/wiki/Check_digit) out there that uses a checksum.
+Look up how to check vehicle identification numbers (VINs); bank routing numbers, etc.